Gretna High School

 Gretna High School is a public high school in Gretna, Virginia.
-Average attendance is 650 students per year.
+Average attendance is 550 students per year.
 Between 2008 and 2010, it was renovated along with other Pittsylvania County schools: Tunstall Sr. High School, Dan River High School, and Chatham High School.

 Gretna High School has won five Virginia football state championships since 2003.

+Mission and Vision

+Gretna High School is dedicated to preparing the students of today to become the leaders of tomorrow.
+Gretna's challenging and diverse academic programs will better position students to reach their future goals, whether that be attending an accredited university or becoming a productive member of the work force.
+Students at GHS can also participate in a wide variety of extracurricular and co-curricular activities.
+The Gretna High School experience lasts a lifetime and has a large impact on a student's overall development.
+The wonderful opportunities and experiences of GHS put Gretna in a class of its own.